ntswamp/proof-of-kill/README.md

  ./app
 ```

-If you haven't hired any agents yet, bc you just downloaded the program for example, you will be prompted to have one.
+Becasue you haven't hired any agents yet, you will be prompted to have one.
 Just follow the instructions.

 ![agent](https://user-images.githubusercontent.com/50705651/133921136-7e1184b8-85a4-48b5-826e-896fc311d2a7.jpg)